yardon-org/Sites/blog/source/_posts/Sierra-Mk2.md

 ---
 Previously we had a working system, or so I thought.
 However, the presence of a part 2 implies that not all was well.
 There were still 3 further issues.

-- Airdrop wasn't showing up on my system, despite a compatible bluetooth USB stick.
+- Airdrop wasn't showing up on my hexo ssystem, despite a compatible bluetooth USB stick.
 - Secondly, I wanted to try out Ulysses editor, and it simply wouldn't run.
 - NuGet in visual studio would show up in the menu, but fail to connect to the server.